Summer Bummer: A Young Camper's $142,938 Snakebite

 A Mexican version of snake antivenin can cost roughly $200.
 But it couldn't be sold in the U.S. (More about that in a moment.)

 Dr. Leslie Boyer, founding director of the VIPER Institute, a venom research center at the University of Arizona, acknowledges that some of the price in the U.S. can be attributed to strict Food and Drug Administration requirements for testing and monitoring.
 But more than that, she added: "It's a profitable drug and everyone wants a piece of it."

 She should know: Funded by government grants and at times working with colleagues over the border in Mexico, her group was instrumental in developing CroFab.

 Antivenins were first developed more than a century ago.
 Although CroFab is safer and purer than antivenins of the past, the process — while labor-intensive — remains fundamentally the same.
 Snakes, spiders and other creatures are milked for their venom, then a small amount of the toxin is injected into animals like horses or sheep.
-They then make antibodies without falling ill, and the protective molecules are extracted from their blood and processed to make antivenin.
+The animals then make antibodies without falling ill, and the protective molecules are extracted from their blood and processed to make antivenin.

 What patients pay for CroFab can widely vary.
 Treatment may require a few vials or dozens of them — it depends on factors like the size of the patient, the potency of venom in the bite and how quickly the patient is treated.
 The more antivenin needed, the higher the cost.

-But hospitals also jack up the price, even though some of these facilities purchase the drug at a discount, said Dr. Merrit Quarum, chief executive officer of WellRithms, a health care cost-containment company.
+But hospitals also jack up the price, even though some of these facilities purchase the drug at a discount, said Dr. Merrit Quarum, chief executive officer of WellRithms, a health care cost containment company.

 In Oakley's case, St. Vincent Evansville hospital charged $16,989.25 for each unit of CroFab, according to the facility's bill.
 That's more than five times higher than the average list price.